1holz/Ski-Mod/README.md

-This will be a mod that contains skis and other wintersport equipment.
+This will be a mod that contains skis and other winter sport equipment.